Alaska upgrade strategy: U class, GGUs and Milestone certificates

 Certificate details

-Points Upgrades
+Points upgrades

 Atmos Rewards points can be used to book award tickets in first class outright (rather than upgrading an existing ticket).
 Award availability uses the same U-class inventory, so monitoring U-class gives visibility into both upgrade and award opportunities.